≡ Menu

 * Altria’s fiscal year begins on Jan 1 and ends on Dec 31.

-As displayed in the chart above, Altria has grown its smokeable products revenue by 10% since 2016 and a massive 28% for the oral tobacco products revenue in the same period.
+As shown in the chart above, since 2016, Altria’s smokeable products revenue has grown by 10%, while the oral tobacco products revenue has surged by an impressive 28% over the same period.

 Back To Table Of Contents